A Flexible Framework for Hypothesis Testing in High-dimensions: Numerical illustration

 We consider the set $\Omega_0 = \{\th: \min_{j\in \supp(\th_0)} |\th_{0,j}| \ge c\}$ and the null hypothesis $H_0: \, \theta_0\in \Omega_0$.
-As explained in Section~\ref{beta-min}, the set $\Omega_0$ is non-convex (indeed disconnected) and we use $U = \id_{p\times p}$ for this example.
+As explained in Section~\ref{sec:Other} (Example 3), the set $\Omega_0$ is non-convex (indeed disconnected) and we consider one-dimensional projection of the problems along the direction $u$ given by~\eqref{eq:u-beta-min} for this example.
 For the scaled Lasso estimator $\Lth$, given by~\eqref{scaledLasso}, we set the regularization parameter $\lambda = \sqrt{2.05 (\log p)/n}$.
 Further, the parameter $\mu$ in constructing the debiased estimator (see optimization problem~\eqref{OPT:M-n}) is set to $\mu = 2\sqrt{(\log p)/n}$.
-We set $p = 1000$, $n = 600$, $b =1$, $s_0 =10$.
+We set $p = 1000$, $n = 600$, $s_0 =10$.
+The nonzero parameters $\theta_{0,i}$, $i\in S$, are chosen as $0.1, 0.2, \dotsc, 1$.
 We set $\alpha = 0.05$ and vary the values of $c$ and $\rho$.
-The rejection probabilities are computed based on 100 random samples for each value of pair $(c,\rho)$.
-When $c<1$, $H_0$ holds and thus the rejection probability corresponds to the type I error.
-When $c>1$, the rejection probability corresponds to the power of the test.
+The rejection probabilities are computed based on 300 random samples for each value of pair $(c,\rho)$.
+When $c\le 0.1$, $H_0$ holds and thus the rejection probability corresponds to the type I error.
+When $c>0.1$, the rejection probability corresponds to the power of the test.
 The results are reported in Table~\ref{tbl:beta-min}.
 As we see in Table~\ref{tbl:beta-min}(a), type I error is controlled below the desired level $\alpha = 0.05$.
 Also, as evident in Table~\ref{tbl:beta-min}(b), the power of our test increases at a very fast rate as $c$ increases.
-(Its power gets close to one for different values of $\rho$ at $c=1.3$)